 Three Natural Ways to Avoid Knee Surgery

 As you age, the odds increase that one of your major joints—like your knee or hip—will cause you problems.
 Often, the root issue is arthritis, but that’s not the only one.
 Old injuries, overuse, or poor diet can all lead to joint stress.
-Most of my patients with these problems fear going to the doctor.
-They are scared of getting joint replacement surgery—and rightly so.
-However, in nearly every case, I’ve been able to help my patients alleviate their pain, reclaim their mobility, and enjoy their lives, without ever needing to go under the knife.
+For most, once the pain is too much, joint replacement surgery usually follows.

-Today, I’ll show you exactly how you can do the same.
+Today, we discuss how you can do just that.
 But first—why should you be so wary of surgery in the first place?

 There’s no such thing as safe surgery